Tips for Working Out in the Heat

 Depending on your diet, you may be getting plenty of sodium.
-However, if you are opting to stay away from processed or packaged foods, adding a bit more salt to your meals in the heat can be beneficial to help you retain more water.
+However, if you’re opting to stay away from processed or packaged foods, adding a bit more salt to your meals in the heat can be beneficial to help you retain more water.
 For example, many sports drinks or electrolyte solutions like Pedialyte contain added sodium to help keep you hydrated.
-Both salty foods and sodium-enriched fluids provide sodium to help bond fluid on to something in order to stay hydrated.
+Both salty foods and sodium-enriched fluids provide sodium to help bond fluid onto something in order to stay hydrated.

 Potassium is another electrolyte, often overlooked but crucial for hydration, as it works alongside sodium to maintain proper fluid levels in our bodies.

 Other than the classic example of a banana, other sources of potassium include white potatoes, tomatoes, avocados, peppers, and spinach.
 You can also add “sodium-free salt,” which is a potassium blend, to your food to help adjust these ratios.

 Time it right.